atrevaaaa/SmartRefereeWebPresence/README.md

 # Basketball Smart Referee

 Welcome to the **Basketball Smart Referee** project!
-This README will guide you through the project's purpose, implementation details, usage, and show te results of our method.
+This README will guide you through the project's purpose, implementation details, usage, and show the results of our method.

 **Team:**
 - Donovan Sanders